wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-elemental-water.md

 **Movement:** average, swim fast <br>
 **Morale:** brave <br>

 As elemental water, the water elemental *resists all damage*.
 It *recovers X HP* every round spent in water and *takes 1D4 damage* each round spent out of water.
 In general, it has the same properties as water.
-Additionally, the elemental is liquid and can move through 1’’ holes and envelop smaller things.
+Additionally, the elemental is liquid and can move through 1’’ holes, envelop smaller things and shape water at will.

 **Attacks (1/round)**